-Mumbai Metro
+3.2 Mumbai Metro

-Direct comparisons of NCP TBMs and Slurry machines are not common, but one recent such example is at India's Mumbai Metro.
+Direct comparisons of NCP tunneling with Shielded TBMs and Slurry machines are not common, but one recent such example is at India's Mumbai Metro.
 Two 6.65 m diameter Slurry TBMs were launched in 2018 to bore 3.5 km long tunnels in basalt and breccia with water pressures up to 3 bar.
-Meanwhile two more 6.65 m diameter Robbins Crossover XRE TBMs were launched to bore parallel 2.8 km long tunnels in shale, tuff and breccia with possible water pressures up to 2 bar (Bayart et al, 2020).
+Meanwhile, two more 6.65 m diameter Robbins Crossover XRE TBMs were launched to bore parallel 2.8 km long tunnels in shale, tuff and breccia with possible water pressures up to 2 bar (Bayart et al, 2020).
 The ground conditions are not identical, but similar enough to make some comparisons.
-The Crossover TBMs, operating in open mode for most of the project, have bored 2,351 m as of December 2020.
-The TBMs have each passed through multiple station sites where they were stopped for around four months each time to complete station construction and have just 592 m each left to bore.
-The Slurry TBMs, by contrast, have bored 2,260 m and 2,196 m respectively, with the net result that the Crossover machines will finish their operation first.
+The Crossover TBMs operated in open mode for most of the project.
+The TBMs each passed through multiple station sites where they were stopped approximately four months each time to complete station construction.
+The twin Crossover machines made their final breakthroughs in Spring of 2021, outperforming more than a dozen machines of other TBM types on the project and completing a push in as little as 14 minutes.
+The Slurry TBMs, by contrast, have bored more than 2,600 m and 2,800 m respectively.